 f x i 0 , 4 0 , 5266 0 , 6911 0 , 9052 1 , 1819 1 , 5359 1 , 9833

-We substitute the results obtained into the trapezoid formula:
+Let's substitute the results obtained into the trapezoidal formula:

-To compare, we calculate the original integral using the Newton-Leibniz formula:
+To make a comparison, we calculate the original integral using the Newton-Leibniz formula:

 ∫ 1 2 1 12 x 4 + 1 3 x - 1 60 d x = x 5 60 + x 2 6 - x 60 1 2 = 1

-As you can see, we have achieved the obtained accuracy of calculations.
+As you can see, we have achieved the obtained calculation accuracy.

-For complex integrands, finding the number n from the inequality for estimating the absolute error is not always easy.
-In this case, the following method would be appropriate.
+For integrands of complex form, finding the number n from the inequality for estimating the absolute error is not always easy.
+In this case, the following method will be appropriate.

-Let us denote the approximate value of the definite integral, which was obtained by the trapezoid method for n nodes, as I n .
-Let's choose an arbitrary number n .
-Using the formula of the trapezoid method, we calculate the initial integral for a single (n = 10) and double (n = 20) number of nodes and find the absolute value of the difference between the two obtained approximate values I 20 - I 10 .
+Let us denote the approximate value of the definite integral, which was obtained using the trapezoidal method for n nodes, as I n.
+Let's choose an arbitrary number n.
+Using the formula of the trapezoidal method, we calculate the initial integral for a single (n = 10) and double (n = 20) number of nodes and find the absolute value of the difference between the two obtained approximate values I 20 - I 10.

 If the absolute value of the difference between the two obtained approximate values is less than the required accuracy I 20 - I 10< δ n , то мы прекращаем вычисления и выбираем значение I 20 , которое можно округлить до требуемого порядка точности.